 This webinar has now passed but you can listen to a recording here

-Ahead of our CAT Interfirm Linkage Reporting Webinar, taking place October 22nd, Philip Flood, Chief Commercial Officer, Inforalgo (A Gresham Technologies Company) presents some of the facts and figures behind the Consolidated Audit Trail and explains what they mean for your business.
+Ahead of our CAT Interfirm Linkage Reporting Webinar, taking place October 22nd, Philip Flood, Business Development Director, Regulatory and STP Services presents some of the facts and figures behind the Consolidated Audit Trail and explains what they mean for your business.

 Perhaps the most ambitious reform the US market has ever seen, the Consolidated Audit Trail (CAT) is designed to capture order activity for approximately 1800 US broker dealers, exchanges and self-regulated organisations.
 Not only does the scale of the regulation itself present a challenge, but with an unprecedented volume of reportable transactions in this market everyday (somewhere between 50-80 billion), the CAT is set to create one of the largest databases in the world.
 Throw in a complicated regulatory timeline spanning three years, a false start from the regulator in 2018, and not forgetting a global pandemic, it’s easy to see why market participants are seeking clarity.